darfix.core.dataset.Data#

 Constructs Python bytes showing a copy of the raw contents of data memory.
 The bytes object is produced in C-order by default.
 This behavior is controlled by the order parameter.

-New in version 1.9.0.
+Added in version 1.9.0.

 Parameters#